 All the tools you need

 Otomi provides developers with all the tools they need.
 After deploying your app you can directly see all the container logs and metrics.
 Next to logs and metrics, you will also get access to tools like Kubeapps to quickly deploy apps from a catalog and Hashicorp Vault to store and manage secrets.
 Secrets stored in Vault can directly be used in your deployments.
 You will also get access to a project in Harbor and can directly see possible vulnerabilities in container images.

 Otomi offers you the ability to immediately start deploying applications on Kubernetes and configure public exposure.
 This will give you a jump start to get apps running on Kubernetes.
 But in time you will probably learn more about Kubernetes and start trying out things yourself.
 Otomi does not force you to use the Web Console.
 You can just as easily download the KubeConfig for your team and create and deploy manifests yourself.
 But Otomi will always force you to adhere to the configured safeguards and best practices.

 As a developer, you don’t like to go to the Ops team asking for help.
 Otomi provides full developer self-service.
-Developers can spin up new virtual environments, download pull secrets, create Kubernetes secrets, deploy workloads, create jobs and configure public exposure.
+Developers can spin up new virtual environments, download pull secrets, create Kubernetes secrets, build images from source code, deploy workloads and configure public exposure.
 And all of these features are accessible through just one Web Console.
 Now you can deliver code completely autonomously.

 Otomi for Platform Teams

 If you can’t scale beyond a handful of teams you're going to lose speed.
 Speed is everything to bring new products and applications to market.
 No one wants to slow down developers.
 Empower developers, ensure quality, compliance, and governance, avoid lock-in, and lower the operational burden.
 These are some of the challenges platform teams have to deal with and where Otomi can help out.